SirTebz/SirTebz/README.md

 ## 🌱 Currently Exploring

 - 🚀 Learning Frontend Web Development
-  - Exploring the ins and outs of JavaScript, React and TypeScript for dynamic front-end experiences.
+  - Exploring the ins and outs of front-end such as JavaScript, React and TypeScript.
-  - Styling with Tailwind CSS to create modern and responsive user interfaces.

 ## 📬 Get in Touch